The impact of mobile contact tracing technologies in Australia and Aotearoa-New Zealand during COVID-19

 Contact tracing technologies

 Both Australia and Aotearoa-New Zealand designed and adopted bespoke national contact tracing apps in the early months of the pandemic, and for many months, resisted adopting global designs, including the ‘Gapple’ app., In Australia, a national ‘COVIDSafe’ app was launched on April 26, and within four months, had over 6 million users.
 COVIDSafe relies on ‘enhanced manual tracing’ to assist authorities with identifying and contacting people who may have been exposed to COVID-19.
-The app uses Bluetooth technology to record a cryptographically-encoded handshake between app-enabled phones that come within 2 metres of each other for more than 15 minutes.
-This data is then recorded on both phones and automatically deleted after 21 days.
+T19.
+The app uses Bluetooth technology to record a “cryptographically-encoded handshake” between app-enabled phones that come within two metres of each other for longer than 15 minutes.
+The relevant data remains on both phones and is then automatically deleted after 21 days.
 When an individual receives a positive test for COVID-19, health authorities obtain their consent to having the information on their phones uploaded to a national COVIDSafe data store.
 Authorities then use the affected individual’s location history to identify those they have had close contact with – and who also have the app – and contact them with advice.